-8.1 Configuration
+9.1 Configuration

-There are several ways how to configure connections for the library.
-Easiest option, and most useful, is to just define one default connection that will be used every time an API call is made without explicitly passing in other connection.
+There are several ways to configure connections for the library.
+The easiest and most useful approach is to define one default connection that can be used every time an API call is made without explicitly passing in other connections.